pdagrawal/ml_playground/readme.md

 ### NOTE:

-For Windows operarting systems, please install GUI compiler and enbale hyper-v in your system to run the application.
+For Windows operating systems, please install a GUI compiler and enable hyper-v in your system to run the application.